 - Credit card holders can open disputes about damaged products with their card issuer and quickly get refunds.
 Debit card users can only settle disputes with merchants.

-In Europe, both credit cards and debit cards provide the same level of protection.
+Note: In Europe, both credit cards and debit cards provide the same level of protection.
+You can also learn more about EU regulations by visiting our article What is PSD2?

 Electronic wallets are digital payment methods.
 They have gained popularity with the increase in online payment processing.